izdwuut/digital-retail-bootleg/README.md

 The executable was build using the awesome [PyInstaller](https://www.pyinstaller.org/) using the following command:

-`pyinstaller --onefile --hidden-import tkniter --windowed bootleg.py`
+`pyinstaller --onefile --hidden-import tkinter --windowed bootleg.py`

-Have fun tkintering with it!
+Have fun [tkintering](https://docs.python.org/3/library/tk.html) with it!

 # License
 The script is licensed under a permissive [MIT License](https://github.com/izdwuut/digital-retail-bootleg/blob/master/LICENSE).